Rock2003/TicTacToe-Java/README.md

 The user is given the option to either play against another player or play against the bot within a loop until deciding to leave the game.

+Minimax Algorithm:

+This algorithm is method/function that calculates the best move to take by forcasting every possible move and calculating the win, lose and tie probability.
+After calculating the best move, it launches the bot player set as “O” to the position that was best calculated.
+Recursions and trees knowledege is required for this part.